 - peer review of policy and programming documents;

-- mapping of useful resources and contacts.
+- mapping of stakeholders, and of useful resources and contacts.

-In-depth support to UN Women's work on gender-responsive procurement
+Providing in-depth support to UN Women's work on gender-responsive procurement

 Women's headquarters and its country and regional offices in